-Walking in the French Quarter is always a worthy way to spend some of those scant weekend moments, whether it’s your first or 50th trip to New Orleans.
+What to Do Walking in the French Quarter is always a worthy way to spend some of those scant weekend moments, whether it’s your first or 50th trip to New Orleans.
 Yet while the elegant architecture never ceases to inspire, you’ll also want to check out some of the newer additions.

 The New Orleans Museum of Art (NOMA) opened a six-acre expansion of the Sydney and Walda Besthoff Sculpture Garden, free to the public and featuring new sites for sculpture, an outdoor amphitheater and stage, and a gallery.
 The Louisiana Children’s Museum moved to a family-friendly campus in City Park, with indoor and outdoor environmental experiences that include sensory and edible gardens, a floating classroom, and a restored interpretive wetlands area.
 If your passion for play tends to be more water-based, look for the 3,000-passenger Riverboat Louis Armstrong that doubles as a music venue.

 Of course, live music aficionados will have no trouble finding more established outlets, either.
 Head to Frenchmen Street to hear jazz and blues in the intimate, appropriately weathered surroundings of the Spotted Cat Music Club and discover the eclectic mix of performers playing at d.b.a.